wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-opaque-pointers.rst

 cross-function analysis to determine types, or the need to perform an iterative approach to recovering types.

-The main items that will be provided are:
+The main items that need to have metadata attached to them are:

 * Descriptions of data structures
 * Types of global variables that involve pointer types
 * Types produced by 'alloca' instructions that involve pointer types
-* Function signatures that involve pointer types
+* Function signatures for definitions that involve pointer types
+* Indirect function calls to describe the function signature of the call

 Descriptions of data structures